Yan98/Event-based-Zero-Shot-Recognition/README.md

 </div>

 Note: The provided checkpoint `ViT-bigE/14` includes both the text encoder and the visual encoder.
 For other checkpoints, only the visual encoder is included to save space.
-To use these, please load the corresponding text encoder from either EVA [ViT-bigE/14]( https://github.com/baaivision/EVA/tree/master/EVA-CLIP#eva-02-clip-series) or from OpenCLIP [OpenAI]( https://github.com/mlfoundations/open_clip).
+To use these, please load the corresponding text encoder from either EVA [EVA]( https://github.com/baaivision/EVA/tree/master/EVA-CLIP#eva-02-clip-series) or from OpenCLIP [OpenAI]( https://github.com/mlfoundations/open_clip).
 We use text encoders from both the EVA-02 series and the OpenAI series.

 ## How to get the dataset